Analysis, Systems, Climate, Economics, Communications

 I had two more father figures though.
 When I was in my teen years, my father would become to frustrated with me and send me to live with Gunnery Sergeant James Allen Butler.
 Mr. ‘B’ we called him, His sons Jim, Jon and Chris were friends of mine also from school.
 The Gunny was fair and strict as well as no nonsense.
 And it was fun to stay at his house and experience another world in those years before I left for Hollywood to start engineering school when I was 15.
 I was already in college at 14 and wanted to learn faster so I found an engineering school and moved to LA.

 There, when I was 15 years old, I met the man who was not only a father figure and mentor, but who became my best and oldest friend.
 Reggie Dozier.
 We met at Kenny Rogers studio, which was just changing its name from the old ABC studios to ‘Lionshare Recording Studios‘.
 Reggie and I kept running into each other over the years and time and memories built a shared experience as we traveled through time.
 40+ years later we are still close.
 Reggies gentle caring soul and simple philosophy rubbed off on me over time as well.
-Also like a sculpter, Reggie’s spirit touched me and added to my view of the world.
+Also like a sculptor, Reggie’s spirit touched me and added to my view of the world.
 In many ways, Reggie was the icing on the cake.

 If it was not for Reggie, my biological fathers greatest hope for me might never have come true.
 That is, that I would find a partner in life and be able to learn to live with another.
 My wife and I have been together now 20 years and I’m still learning.
 I’m well settled into my student role, and know there is still so much more for those that remain open to what life can teach us.